-Office of the Consumer Protection Board is a government organization under the control/supervision of the Minister of Prime Minister's Office.
-It is assigned to take care of matters related to consumer rights, including the control and inspection of car and motorcycle leases in Thailand.
-There was an initiative to control the interest ceiling of car and motorcycle leases at the end of 2021.
+The Office of the Consumer Protection Board (OCPB), a government organization under the control and supervision of the Minister Attached to the Prime Minister's Office, which is responsible for consumer rights-related matters, including Thai automobiles and motorcycles leasing and hire-purchasing contracts, has taken the initiative to control the interest rate cap on automobiles and motorcycles hire-purchasing contracts since the end of 2021.

-On October 20, 2021, the OCPB organized public and entrepreneurs' opinions hearing for the 1st time.
-Normally, in practice, if there was no objection or provision of useful information, the OCPB would publish the interest in the Government Gazette and make it effective within 90 days.
-The Thai Bankers' Association, Thai Hire Purchase Association, Thai Motorcycle Hire Purchase Association, Federation of Thai Industries, Thai Automobile Industry Association, and Thai Motorcycle Enterprise Association had the opportunity to meet the Minister of the Prime Minister's Office, Mr. Anucha Nakasai, and clarify the impact that the OCPB obtained from the first hearing.
-In the first draft, it was proposed to control the interest ceiling on new and old cars, motorcycles, and tractors at 15% per year, which was not suitable for many products, especially motorcycles.
-If it had been declared, it would have had a wide impact throughout the supply chain, where there are no less than 550,000 employees in the automobile and motorcycle manufacturing industry, including more than 3,000,000 employees from dealers and hire purchase services.
+On October 20th, 2021, the OCPB held its first public hearing.
+In practice, if no objection or useful information was provided, the announcement would be issued in the Royal Gazette and be effective within 90 days.
+The Thai Bankers' Association (TBA), Thai Hire-Purchase Association (THPA), Thai Motorcycle Hire-Purchase Association, The Federation of Thai Industries (FTI), The Thai Automotive Industry Association (TAIA), and Thai Motorcycle Enterprise Association (TMEA) had an opportunity to explicate the impact of the OCPB first public hearing to Mr. Anucha Nakasai, a Minister Attached to the Prime Minister's Office.
+In the first draft, the OCPB drew up a proposal to control the hire-purchase interest rate ceiling for new and used automobiles, motorcycles, and tractors at 15% per year, which was improper for many products, especially motorcycles.
+If enacted, it would have a wide impact from the upstream to the downstream (Supply Chain).
+The automobile and motorcycle manufacturing industry employed no less than 550,000 people, including employees of distributors and leasing services, and customers of more than 3,000,000 people per year who were impacted.

-The Minister of the Prime Minister's Office, therefore, ordered/convened a meeting with the OCPB and assigned the OCPB to organize the second public hearing on December 16, 2021.
-The content of the second draft was the proposal to control the interest ceiling at 18% per year and removed tractors from the interest ceiling control.
+Mr. Anucha Nakasai, a Minister Attached to the Prime Minister's Office, has discussed with the OCPB holding a second public hearing on December 16th, 2021.
+In the second draft, the OCPB proposed to control the interest rate ceiling at 18% per year and removed tractors from the controlled list this time.

-On December 15, 2022, the Thai Bankers' Association, Thai Hire-Purchase Association, Thai Motorcycle Hire-Purchase Association, Thai Motorcycle Enterprise Association, and motorcycle distributors again discussed with the Minister of the Prime Minister's Office.
-The Minister has kindly set up a working group consisting of the OCPB, the Fiscal Policy Office of Ministry of Finance, Bank of Thailand, Thai Bankers' Association, Thai Hire-Purchase Association, and Thai Motorbike Hire-Purchase Association to look for a reasonable cost for fairly controlling the interest rate ceiling to all parties.
-The working group has sought all-round information as possible for a limited time.
-The Bank of Thailand was at the forefront of designing tables to collect and analyze information.

-The cost study data were presented to the working group and the Contract Committee of the OCPB on March 31, 2022.
-The essence of the motorcycle hire-purchase business is that the average interest rate is 30.6% with an average cost of funds of 2.1% (estimated to be the figure of a major provider or a subsidiary of commercial banks which has strong financial position and a complete database.
-However, the proportion of motorcycle hire-purchase service providers in Thailand is mostly small enterprises with a significantly higher cost of fund with incomplete databases.)
-The operating cost is averaged at 11.7% and the credit cost is at 7.5%.
-The average cost (before interest loss 3.6% + commission 3.8%, totaling 7.4%) is 19.50% showing the difference between average interest and cost of fund plus average cost at 9.30% (if the interest loss and commission is deducted for 7.4%, there will have a margin of only 1.9%)
+On December 15th, 2022, The Thai Bankers' Association (TBA), Thai Hire-Purchase Association (THPA), Thai Motorcycle Hire-Purchase Association, Thai Motorcycle Enterprise Association (TMEA), and Motorcycle dealers presented the impact to the Minister Attached to the Prime Minister's Office once again and the Minister later formed a working group consisting of the OCPB, the Fiscal Policy Office of the Ministry of Finance, The Bank of Thailand (BOT), TBA, THPA, and Thai Motorcycle Hire-Purchase Association in order to find the proper cost for controlling the interest rate ceiling with fairness to all parties.
+The working group gathered information as much as possible within the limited time; The BOT took the lead in operation, designing tables to collect, analyze data, and present the study of cost to the working group and the OCPB contract committee on March 31st, 2022.
+In the essence of the study, motorcycle hire-purchase businesses had an average interest income of 30.6% and an average cost of fund of 2.1% (which is expected that most of the figures were from a large service provider or a subsidiary of a commercial bank with a strong financial position and a complete database; however, the majority of motorcycle hire-purchase service providers in the country are small-size businesses with a significantly higher cost of fund and incomplete database.) and had an average operating cost of 11.7% and a credit cost of 7.5%, Total cost (excluding interest loss of 3.6% and commission of 3.8%, totaling 7.4%) is equal to 19.50%, resulting in a difference between average interest income and cost of fund, including other costs was 9.30%.
+(If including the interest loss and commission totaling 7.4%, it will have a profit margin of only 1.9%.)